 FACTOR 2 CURRENCY CORRELATIONS

-Selecting the best pairs depends on how closely a pair is correlated with other pair(s).
+Selecting the best pairs depends on how closely currency pairs correlation with the other pairs.
 When 2 pairs are closely correlated (positive or negative) with each other, there is a high chance that the trading result will be the same (both loss/both win).
 This is a considerable disadvantage as more risk is taken without any diversification benefit.

 FACTOR 3 RELIANCE ON 1 CURRENCY

-Selecting the best moving pairs depends on avoiding over reliance on one currency.
+Selecting the best moving pairs depends on avoiding over-reliance one currency.
 When you only trade one currency against all other currencies, you have all of your eggs in one basket.
 This means that if the Euro drops and you are long on a numerous Euro related crosses, then chances are high that you are losing many of those Euro longs.
 Hence it is usually better to spread the risk and choose a variety of currencies.
-You can opt to include some Euro pairs but also choose some non Euro pairs to make your overall approach more balanced.
+You can opt to include some Euro pairs but also choose some non-Euro pairs to make your overall approach more balanced.

 FACTOR 4 STRATEGY MIX / PORTFOLIO

 Selecting the best moving pairs depends on your strategy mix.
 Of course, if you are trading with a single strategy then this factor is irrelevant.
 But for those that trade multiple strategies, it is smart to analyze whether your strategies are not over-reliant on the same or correlated currency pairs.
 Even though the strategies are different, there could be increased risk associated with trading the same pairs from a portfolio perspective.

 FACTOR 5 FOREX TOOLS AND INDICATORS